 Considering piloting the new BR independent teacher resources?
 You are in the right spot!

 This is where you can:

 Register to participate

-Sign up to participate in the pilot by completing our simple registration form and we will send the sparkling new ‘Community of the Future’ resources right your way.
+Sign up to participate in the pilot by completing our simple registration form below and we will send the sparkling new ‘Community of the Future’ resources right your way.
 Note: We only have 15 spots available in this special pilot of our new environmental education resources.
-Teachers who utilize the resources and provide feedback will receive a $100 honorarium.
+Teachers who utilize the resources and provide feedback will receive a $200 honorarium.
 Watch the video and read the FAQs and then register by clicking the button below.